-While Chromebooks and netbooks are dominating the market for lightweight machines built for everyday needs, there’s an alternative that doesn’t get as much attention as it deserves.
+While Chromebooks and netbooks currently dominate the market for lightweight machines built for everyday needs, there’s an alternative that doesn’t get as much attention as it deserves.
 The mini PC – or “Nettop” PC – is designed to take up less space in your home or office, cost less money, and use less power than a desktop PC.
-If you spend most of your time browsing the web and watching videos or you’re looking to outfit an entire office with cost-effective solutions, a mini PC is one of the best choices.
+If you spend most of your time browsing the web and watching videos or if you’re looking to outfit an entire office with cost-effective solutions, a mini PC is one of the best options to go for.

-Whether you’re new to the world of mini PCs or just looking to track down the best model after weeks of research, we can help.
-We’ve put together no-nonsense reviews for 10 of the best mini PC models and a full shopping guide to help you shop smarter.
+Whether you’re new to the world of mini PCs or just looking to track down the best models currently available, we’re here to help.
+We’ve put together no-nonsense reviews for 10 of the best mini PC models along with a full shopping guide to help you shop smarter.

 TL;DR - 10 Best Mini PCs :